jurader/MDNRM/README.md

 Bayesian multi-dimensional nominal response model

 # Requirement
-The following softwares are used for the implementation of MD-NRM.
+The following softwares were used for the implementation of MD-NRM.

 * R, version 4.1.1
 * Stan, version 2.21.0